BurgerZ/weather_m8_legal/terms-of-use.md

 ### Contact Us

-For any questions or concerns regarding these Terms of Use, please contact us at [your email/contact info].
+For any questions or concerns regarding these Terms of Use, please contact us at [weatherm8@zaa.bz](mailto:weatherm8@zaa.bz).